 MTH 111.
-Precalculus (3) Analytic geometry; the concept of function with analysis of polynomial, rational, exponential, logarithmic, and trigonometric functions, their properties, graphs, and use in applied problems.
+Precalculus with Trigonometry (3) Analytic geometry; the concept of function with analysis of polynomial, rational, exponential, logarithmic, and trigonometric functions, their properties, graphs, and use in applied problems.
 This course is intended for students planning to take MTH 121 or MTH 140.
 Prerequisite: MTH 010, satisfaction of placement criteria (based on high school mathematics background and College Board test scores), or equivalent demonstrated proficiency.
+A grade of C- or above is required to pass the course; otherwise, a NC (no credit) is assigned.
+Subsequent retakes will result in the student receiving a letter grade of (A-F).